blumixid/docs/admin/index.md

 	<dl>
 	<dt><strong>Highest Memory Usage</strong></dt>
-	<dd>Use this option to identify the org using the greatest amount of memory.
-Sort by highest memory usage to identify the organizations that are using the most amount of memory.
-The list is sorted by quota deployed. </dd>
+	<dd>Use this option to identify the organization that has reserved the greatest amount of memory.
+Sort by highest memory usage to identify the organizations that have reserved the most amount of memory.
+The list is sorted by quota reserved. </dd>
 	<dt><strong>Excess Memory Allocation</strong></dt>
-	<dd>Use this option to identify organizations that have a quota reserved that is larger than needed.
+	<dd>Use this option to identify organizations that have a total memory quota which is larger than needed.
 Sort by excess memory usage to identify organizations that are using the lowest amount of memory for the quota that has been allocated for the org. </dd>
 	</dl>

 ### Adjusting quota plans